Dwipasca/my-playlist-spotify/README.md

 This is the list challange, I want to challange :

 - [x] How to create connection to Api Spotify
+- [x] How to get accessToken from Api Soptify
+- [x] How to get userProfile from Api Spotify

 ## Features

-- [x] Page login, for user to login in this app
+- [x] Feature login, for user to login in this app with her/him account spotify
+- [] Feature search music, users can seach their music favorite
+- [] Feature create new playlist
+- [] Feature detail user profile

 ## How to run app